-'Good Old Boys' shows old style If there is a simple word that describes Randy Newman it is style.
-It is his own distinguished style that allows other recording artisits to make his sings into hits Almost everyone in pop has their interpretations.
+'Good Old Boys' shows old style By Joseph F. Donnelly Arts Contributor If there is a simple word that describes Randy Newman it is style.
+It is his own distinguished style that allows other recording artisits to make his sings into hits.
+Almost everyone in pop has their interpretations.
 Ringo Starr did "Hold On".
-Three Dog Night Come" Nilsson recorded an album entitled "Nilsson Sings album entitled "Nilsson Sings Newman".
-Other Newman recordings have been done by Ella Fitzgerald, Linda Ronstadt, Manfred Mann, Melanie, Alan Price and Van Dyke Parke.
-If you have missed hearing Newman originals, his new Tonight at 8:00 p.m. in Shea Auditorium that famous musical, Stop the World I Want to Get Off, will be resented.
-It is being brought to us by the Cultural Affairs Committee.
-The National Company under star and director, Jackie Warner, has already made a tremendously successful tour all over the country.
-Don't forget about this fantastic event.
-Tickets are now on sale at the information desk in the Student Center.
-Ticket prices are: 50c W.P.C.
-Students and Senior Citizens 75c Part-time, other college students and album "Good Old Boys" is for you.
+Three Dog Night did "Mama Told Me Not To Come" Nilsson recorded an album entitled "Nilsson Sings Other Newman".
+Other Newman recordings have been done by Ella Fitzgerald, Linda Ronstadt Manfred Mann, Melanie Alan Mann, Melanie, Alan Price and Van Dyke Parke.
+If you have missed hearing originals, his new album "Good Old Boys" is for you.
 The style is the same, the sound is similar to other recordings, and the humor is as subtle as ever.
 Subtle and all too real.
-"Good Old Boys" has a southern element in both lyrics and music.
-The delivery is as easy going as a Tennessee town, but don't let his wit fool you. ple of Newman's wit to date.
-Beginning with what appears to be the Dick Cavett show in which Lester Maddox walked off the air in front of a hostile New York City audience a fter a heated discussion on racism, Newman, shows a South filled with loud-mouth rednecks, L.S.U. grads that "went in dumb and come that "went in dumb and come out dumb too", and good old boys, who together are "Keepin" the niggers down".
-Newman gives his point when he sings: "Now your northern Newman gives its your northern Nigger's a Negro/You see he's got his dignity/Down here we're too ignorant to realize/That the north has set the Nigger free/...
-Yes he's free to be put in Harlem in New York City of Hough in Cleveland."
-Newman names a number of cages inside of cities that the northern black is free to live in, saying that northern whites are like Maddox, but are hyprocrites.
+"Good Old Boys" has southern element in both lyrics and music.
+The delivery is as easy going as a Tennessee town, but don't let his wit fool you.
+"Rednecks" is the best examole of Newman's wit to date.
+Beginning with what appears to be the Dick Cavett show in which Lester Maddox walked off the air in front of a hostile New York City audience a fter a heated discussion on racism, Newman shows a South filled with loudmouth rednecks, L.S.U. grads that "went in dumb and come that "went in dumb and cone out dumb too", and good old boys, who together are "Keepin" the niggers down".
+Newman gives his point when he sings: "Now your northern historica.
+Albara / You see he's Nigger's a Negro/You see he's got his dignity/Down here we're too ignorant to realize/That the north has set the Nigger free/...
+Yes he's free to be put in Harlem in New York City of Hough in Cleveland," Newman names a number of cages inside of cities that the northern black is free to live in, saying that northern whites are like Maddox, but are hyprocrites.
 Super (Continued from page 13) helped the police image.
-Serpico has hurt it.
-"How?
+Serpico "How?

-"Serpico exposed the cor-ruption which was good, but he ran away, left things hanging.
+"Serpico exposed the corruption which was good, but he ran away, left things hanging.
 He should have explained things.
 It was in bad taste to run away.
-Although David Toma is still a detective, he has no intentions of returning to the police force.
-Instead he makes personal appearances.
+Although David Toma is still a detective, he has no intentions of returning to the police force. appearances.
 He wants to help others.
-"I have done enough, There are more important things to do.
+"I have done enough.
+There are more important things to do.
 I want to talk to people.
-I nt to share my experiences Newman is the master of por Newman is the master of pop music in songs like "Back On My Feat Again" and "A Wedding in Cherokee County".
-The albut contains future hits in "Rollin" contains tuture hits in "Rollin', Louisiana 1927, "Blrmingham," "Marie" and "Kingfish", a song about Huey F. Long (Governor, Louisiana 1928-35), who pioneered improvements in his pioneered improvements in his redneck state.
-Long's sown "ther Man A king" is also included.
-The songs are filled with Newman's rusty voice and Black Rag piano, backed with music hall horn arrangements, 40 piece orchestra and Ry Cooder's slide It is safe to say most pop recor artists already own a copy and will record one song or an Joe Cocker for example, has "Guilty" on his new album, Even Dylan told an unwar Newman, "I really like you music".
-Not a bad compliment to give a "cracker" Toma with others.
+I ant to share my experiences Newman is the master of por music in songs like "Back Only Feet Again" and "A Wedding In Cherokee County".
+The album contains future hits in "Rollin" Louisiana 1927, "Birmingham," Marie" and "Kingfish", a song about Huev F. Long (County).
+"Marie" and mingrish, wasting about Huey F. Long (Governor 1928-35), who Louisiana pioneered improvements in his redrieck state.
+Long's own "Bren Man A king" is also included.
+The songs are filled with Newman's rusty voice and Black.
+Rag piano, backed with music hall horn arrangements, 40 piece orchestra and Ry Cooder's slide guitar. it is safe to say most poprecon artists already own a copy and will record one song or another. oe Cocker for example, ha "Guilty" on his new album.
+Even Dylan told an unwary Newman, "I really like your Not a bad compliment to give a "cracker" Toma with others.
 Violence is not my way of life.
-I have made 10,000 arrests, never once ed a gun, but I have been hurt many Times.
-One has to learn understanding".
-Toma was asked about the prison system.
-He replied blundly "It stinks!
-Then he added "Everyone walks away form problems until it happens to them .
-Then they take an interest.
-But it is too late."
-Leaving David Toma, this Leaving David Toma, this writer got the impression that he was a great man, a great human being, not just Mr. Nice Guy, A assionate man.
-A beautiful man.
+I have made 10,000 arrests, never once used a gun, but I have been hurt many Times lear.
+One has to understanding".